dafny-lang/dafny/docs/OnlineTutorial/guide.md

 do.
 To accomplish this, Dafny relies on high-level annotations to reason about and prove correctness of code.
-The effect of a piece of code can be given abstractly, using a natural, high-level expression of the desired behavior, which is easier and less error prone to write.
+The effect of a piece of code can be given abstractly, using a natural, high-level expression of the desired behavior, which is easier and less error prone to write than the implementation code itself.
  Dafny then generates a proof that the code matches the annotations (assuming they are correct, of course!).
 Dafny lifts the burden of writing bug-free *code* into that of writing bug-free *annotations*.
 This is often easier than writing the code, because annotations are shorter and